ericoporto/ArrowSelect/README.md

 Enables or disables (by passing `false`) regular keyboard arrows handled by this module.

+### `bool attribute ArrowSelect.UseMouseAsOrigin`

+If true, Mouse position is used as origin in getNearestInteractiveAtDirection and related functions.
+Default is true.

+### `Point* attribute ArrowSelect.Origin`

+Point used as origin if UseMouseAsOrigin is false.

 ### `Triangle* ArrowSelect.triangleFromOriginAngleAndDirection(Point* origin, int direction, int spreadAngle=90)`